compucorp/uk.co.compucorp.civicrm.pivotreport/README.md

 Usage
 ------

-After installing the new page is available from the top CiviCRM menu:
+After installing (and setting Permissions via your CMS permissions interface) the new page is available from the top CiviCRM menu:
 - Reports -> Pivot Report

 About Pivot Table